Add-on Performance Expectations

 Maintaining a service status page or blog is a simple way to inform users of any operational issues that could affect their usage.
 Having an always-up-to-date status provides a great starting point for any customer experience a problem, and can alleviate unnecessary load on your team in situations where all hands are required to fix a problem.

 Always provide advance notice on any scheduled maintenance that will affect the operation of your service.
 In general, 24 hours is the least notice you should give your customers.
-Post maintenance notice on your status blog and notify users by email.
+You should both post the maintenance notice on your status page, and also notify users by email.

 Interruptions and downtime